Kagurabachi: Other characters

-Shirakai is the creator of the Iai White Purity Style, a swordsmanship technique developed in pursuit of unmatched speed.
+A master swordsman and creator of the Iai White Purity Style, a swordsmanship technique developed in pursuit of unmatched speed.
 His unconventional methodology initially draws ridicule from fellow swordsmen, but he later demonstrates its lethal efficacy by prevailing over his detractors.
 Among his most prominent disciples are Seiichi Samura and Yoji Uruha.
 Despite his status as a maverick, he holds deeply misogynistic views, believing women are ill-fit for carrying a sword.
 He directs these beliefs toward his granddaughter Kiri, causing her to resolve to destroy both him and his style.
 Though still alive, Shirakai has cut contact with his former students and now lives in the mountains, communicating with Kiri only through text.